geshan/geshan.github.com/posts/2020-04-02-5-tips-to-work-from-home-productively.md

   home productively

 ---
 2020 is a year of unprecedented things.
-COVID-19 (coronavirus) has already infected more than [a million](https://ncov2019.live/ "a million") people worldwide and it is not slowing down.
+COVID-19 (coronavirus) has already infected more than [1.5 million](https://ncov2019.live/ "1.5 million") people worldwide and it is not slowing down.
 Because of the mandatory quarantine and social distancing, many people are working from home for the first time in their lives.
 I have worked from home 3 days a week for 8 months out of the last 12 months.
 It was like switching to a full 5 days a week mode from 60%.
 Some people now have worked days or weeks from home, so this post will unveil 5 actionable things to work from home productively and more efficiently.

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/work-from-home-tips/01work-from-home-tips.jpg" title="5 tips to work from home productively and efficiently" alt="5 tips to work from home productively">